 Obviously, an iPhone with a dead battery isn't good for much.
 As you use your iPhone, you should keep an eye on its battery status.
-As long as the battery icon is at least partially filled, you're okay.
-As the iPhone gets low on power, the battery status icon becomes almost empty.
+As long as the Battery icon is at least partially filled, you're okay.
+As the iPhone gets low on power, the Battery Status icon becomes almost empty.
 Two separate warnings alert you when the battery lowers to 20% and then again at 10%.

 When you see the low-power warnings, you can tap Low Power Mode to have your iPhone run in this mode that reduces power use to extend the life of your battery.
-It does this by slowing down the phone's processor, stops automatic downloads, stops email push, and any other processes that consume lots of power.
-Although this reduces the performance of your phone, it can extend the time until your iPhone runs out of power.
-While in Low Power Mode, the battery status icon is yellow.
+It does this by slowing down the phone's processor, stopping automatic downloads, stopping email push, and shutting down any other processes that consume lots of power.
+Although this reduces the performance of your phone, it can significantly extend the time until your iPhone runs out of power.
+While in Low Power Mode, the Battery Status icon is yellow.